 An exchange is a marketplace where securities, commodities, derivatives and other financial instruments are traded.
 In the 1300's, the Venetians were recognized as one of the first to trade securities with a form of debt known as prestiti.
 In the 1500's, Belgium established the first formal stock market system in Antwerp.

 There are over 300 stock exchanges, commodity exchanges and derivative exchanges around the world, each of which provide liquidity and an efficient platform to trade securities, options, futures or commodities.

 With each country having their own rules and regulations for securities and commodities trading, it is necessary to have a large universe of exchanges to meet each of their needs and requirements.
 Not all countries will have a formal exchange but exchanges are located on all continents, except Antarctica, and they are spread throughout all regions in the world.

 We have divided up the globe into 8 regions, which are North America, South America, Western Europe, Eastern Europe, the Middle East, Africa, Asia and Southeast Asia & Oceania.
 You will find exchanges in each of these regions so you will have many good locations to search for good trading opportunities.

-A stock exchange is a vital part of a capital markets system and while it is often associated with wealth creation and capitalism, a stock exchange is much more than a place to buy and sell securities.
+A stock market or exchange is a vital part of a capital markets system and while it is often associated with wealth creation and capitalism, a stock market or exchange is much more than a place to buy and sell securities.

 Companies that trade on an exchange can expect an enhanced company profile, the ability to attract better employees, an increase in the company valuation and a reduction in their cost of capital, all of which can improve a company's profitability.